akshW88/url-shortener/README.md

 cd url-shortener
 npm install
 Create a .env file in root dir with JWT_SECRET
-Have MongoDB running locally at mongodb://127.0.0.1:27017/short-url-project, or change the URI in index.js npm start
+Have MongoDB running locally at mongodb://127.0.0.1:27017/short-url-project, or change the URL in index.js npm start